 The reserve is rich in wildlife with fame for abundance in rare northern specialist species such as the Grevy Zebra, Somali Ostrich, Reticulated Giraffe, Gerenuk, and the Beisa Oryx.
 The reserve is also popular with a minimum of 900 elephants.
 Large predators such as the Lion, Leopard, and Cheetah are an important attraction (Kamunyak the Miracle Lioness that adapted the baby Oryx is a resident in the reserve).

 Samburu National Reserve derives its name from the Samburu people of Kenya who have lived in the area for many years.
 The Uaso Nyiro River cuts through this reserve, drawing a big population of Kenya animals to the park.
-The river bustles with activity from its huge population of Nile crocodile.
-The reserve's topography is mainly open savannah (grassland) with clusters of acacia trees, forest, thorn trees and grassland vegetation..
+The river bustles with activity from its huge population of Nile crocodiles.
+The reserve's topography is mainly open savannah (grassland) with clusters of acacia trees, forest, thorn trees, and grassland vegetation...

 Game Viewing: In the southern part of the park, you are guaranteed to see most of the Kenyan animals found in Samburu, namely: cheetahs, lions, leopards, impalas, buffalo, hippos, and dik-diks, as well as the native gerenuk, Grevy's zebra, reticulated giraffe, and Beisa Oryx.
 You are guaranteed to see most animals during the dry season as they converge at the Usaso Nyiro River, their main source of water during the long dry weather.
 Elephants are also spotted during this time, and you can watch the Nile crocodiles swim in the river.